Table of contents

 Login to the Fluency Cloud portal: https://<companyname>.cloud.fluencysecurity.com.

-Open the Main Menu from the upper left-hand corner and choose the “Cloud Import” option under the Configuration section.
+Open the Main Menu from the upper left-hand corner and choose the “Integrations” option under the Ingress section.

 On the following page, enter the “Connection string–primary key” from the previous section, and give the Event Hub integration a short Name/Description:

-Note: At this point, the Event Hub will have no data.
-The following section will detail the process to
+Note: At this point, the Event Hub may not have data.
+The following section will detail the process to generate some data to your new Event Hub.

 Open the Microsoft Azure portal and select Azure Active Directory > Monitoring > Audit logs